93million/catkeys/README.md

 # CATKeys

-*TLS/SSL communication using client certificates for mutual authentication*
+*TLS/SSL encryption using client certificates for mutual authentication*

 ## What is CATKeys?